Jesse-Jens/CoreQueue/EntraApp.md

 ## 5. Configure CoreQueue
 1. In CoreQueue, open **Settings → System** (admin only).
-2. Enter the mailbox address (`service@techfusion-it.com` or your own), Tenant ID, Client ID and Client Secret.
+2. Enter the mailbox address (left blank by default), Tenant ID, Client ID and Client Secret.
 3. Click **Save**.
 4. Use **Send Test Mail** to verify the configuration.
 The server sends a message from the shared mailbox back to itself and reports the result.